keptn/keptn.github.io/content/docs/0.13.x/operate/advanced_install_options/index.md

 ### Install Keptn using a user-provided API token

-If you want to provide your own API token for Keptn to use, you can do that by providing the secret name in the `apiService.tokenSecretName` Helm value during installation.
+You can provide your own API token for Keptn to use by setting the secret name in the `apiService.tokenSecretName` Helm value during installation.
 For Helm-Service and JMeter-Service you can also provide the API token by using the `remoteControlPlane.tokenSecretName` Helm value.